jonathanbowen/jquery.dialogbox/README.md

 #### Returns

-If getting, the value of the selected field, or if multiple fields set or no arguments supplied, an array of objects (equivalent to calling **serializeArray()** on the box form.
+If getting, the value of the selected field, or if no arguments supplied, an array of objects (equivalent to calling **serializeArray()** on the box form.
 If setting, returns $.fn.dialogbox.

 ### serialize()